Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-1.md

 Initially, some ideas I thought about were:

 - A very reliable writers app where you don't lose your work.
 (Probably sounds silly, but the existing apps, I'm told, don't quite cut it).
-- A file manager that could reach the level of the discontinued "cx file explorer".
+- A file manager that could reach the level of the discontinued "es file explorer".

 However, while I do write some and I probably could use a file manager, I wasn't interested in those ideas enough or see enough of a need for them *personally*.